-Despite fluctuations that correlate with the ups and downs of economic cycles including two significant downturns since 2000, the number of jobs in Bellevue has grown at an average annual growth rate of 1.6% over the last 17 years.
-The trend line in the graph below shows the direction of job growth over the long term and where things generally appear to be heading.
+Despite fluctuations that correlate with the ups and downs of economic cycles, including two significant downturns since 2000, the number of jobs in Bellevue has grown at an average annual growth rate of 1.6% over the last 17 years.
+The trend line in the exhibit below shows the direction of job growth over the long term.